Granny Square Afghan: 7 Stunning Blanket Layout Ideas

 6. Staggered (Brick) Layout

 The staggered layout offsets every other row by half a square, similar to how bricks are laid in a wall.
-This breaks up the rigid grid pattern and creates a softer, more organic look for your granny square afghan.
+This breaks up the rigid grid pattern and creates a softer, more organic look for your afghan.
 It works particularly well with scrappy afghans where each square uses a different color combination.

 7. Picture Frame Layout